-Whitebark and limber pine are declining across many parts of their range in the United States and Canada because of invasion by the non-native pathogen Cronartium ribicola that causes the lethal disease white pine blister rust (WPBR) and because of outbreaks of native mountain pine beetles (Dendroctonus ponderosae), which are further exacerbated by fire exclusion and a changing climate (Keane and Schoettle 2011).
-These conditions have resulted in inadequate population size to sustain recovery processes in some whitebark pine ecosystems and has led to whitebark pine's endangered species status ("warranted but precluded") under the Endangered Species Act (US Fish and Wildlife Service 2011).
-Foxtail pine (P. balfouriana), southwestern white pine (P. strobiformis), Great Basin bristlecone pine, and Rocky Mountain bristlecone pine have not yet experienced the major declines observed in northern distributions of limber and whitebark pines, but they too are in imminent dan-
+Whitebark and limber pine are declining across many parts of their range in the United States and Canada because of invasion by the non-native pathogen Cronartium ribicola that causes the lethal disease, white pine blister rust (WPBR), and outbreaks of native mountain pine beetles (Dendroctonus ponderosae), which are further exacerbated by fire exclusion and a changing climate (Keane and Schoettle 2011).
+These conditions have resulted in inadequate population size to sustain recovery processes in some whitebark pine ecosystems, and has lead to whitebark pine's endangered species status (precluded) under the Endangered Species Act (USFWS 2011).
+Foxtail pine (P. balfouriana), southwestern white pine (P. strobiformis), Great Basin bristlecone pine, and Rocky Mountain bristlecone pine have not yet experienced the major declines observed in northern distributions of limber and whitebark pines, but they are in imminent danger from blister rust and beetles.
+Restoring declining populations and sustaining the remaining healthy populations present unique challenges for land managers.